 If a person decides to mention their stammer at a job interview (many find it helpful to do this, in a positive way), interviewers may be reticent due to concern about what questions they are allowed to ask under s.60.
 See below Voluntarily mentioning a stammer.

 How do I deal with an unlawful enquiry?

-On what to do if faced with an enquiry which may be unlawful under s.60, there are some suggestions in Pre-employment health questions: Guidance for job applicants on Section 60 of the Equality Act 2010 (pdf, link to EHRC), page 5.
+On what to do if faced with an enquiry which may be unlawful under s.60, there are some suggestions in Pre-employment health questions: Guidance for job applications on Section 60 of the Equality Act 2010 (pdf, EHRC website), page 5.

-- Pre-employment health questions: Guidance for job applicants on Section 60 of the Equality Act 2010 (pdf, link to EHRC) – Equality and Human Rights Commission, for job applicants.
-Also Guidance for employers on Section 60 of the Equality Act 2010 (pdf, link to EHRC).
+- Pre-employment health questions: Guidance for job applications on Section 60 of the Equality Act 2010 (pdf, EHRC website) – Equality and Human Rights Commission, for job applicants.
+Also Pre-employment health questions: Guidance for employers on Section 60 of the Equality Act 2010 (pdf, EHRC website).

-- A Quick Start Guide to the ban on questions about health and disability during recruitment (pdf, link to homeoffice.gov.uk) – Government Equalities Office booklet
+- A Quick Start Guide to the ban on questions about health and disability during recruitment (pdf, gov.uk) – Government Equalities Office booklet

 - The relevant legal provision is s.60 Equality Act 2010 (link to legislation.gov.uk).